-- The relations between Japan and the Kingdom of Bahrain dates back to the year 1934 which witnessed the dispatch of the very first Bahraini oil shipment to Japan after the discovery of oil in Bahrain in 1932.
+- The relations between Japan and the Kingdom of Bahrain dates back to the year 1934, in which the first Bahraini oil shipment to Japan occurred after the discovery of oil in Bahrain in 1932.

 Economic Relationship